• Skip to primary navigation

 9. Manual = Pressure Cook

-The older models of instant pot had the button to pressure cook named "Manual".
-However in the newer models they have fixed this and now call it "Pressure Cook", which is what it always did.
+The older models of instant pot had the button to pressure cook named “Manual”.
+However, in the newer models, they have fixed this and now call it “Pressure Cook”, which is what it always did.

 10. Keep Warm mode

 After pressure cooking or slow cooking, the instant pot will keep your food at a “Keep Warm” temperature.
-This is shown on the display as L0:01, which means that the pressure cooking was completed and it has been 1 minute on Keep Warm mode.
+This is shown on the display as L0:01, which means that the pressure cooking was completed, and it has been 1 minute on Keep Warm mode.
 The counter will count up.

-You can choose for the instant pot to not go into Keep Warm mode after cooking by pressing the pressure cook/manual twice (the light on keep warm/cancel will turn off).
-You can also always press cancel after cooking to come out of Keep warm mode.
+You can choose for the instant pot not to go into Keep Warm mode after cooking by pressing the pressure cook/manual twice (the light on Keep warm/cancel will turn off).
+You can also always press cancel after cooking to come out of Keep Warm mode.

 11. PR Se with beeping

-This is a warning that you should keep the lid off and if the lid is on, the pressure valve in venting when in a non-pressure cooking program.
+This is a warning that you should keep the lid off, and if the lid is on, the pressure valve in venting when in a non-pressure cooking program.

 12. Custom Saute LE (LE1 to LE6)